CrazyRedMachine/UltimatePopnController/README.md

 ## ezusb driver

-The I/O is HID so it can be mapped with the usual IO emulation tools, but it can also be used without emulation, just like an official IOBoard, provided you replace the original `ezusb.dll` file with the one from this repo.
+The I/O is HID so it can be mapped with the usual IO emulation tools, and even has named outputs for ease of use, but it can also be used just like an official IOBoard, provided you replace the original `ezusb.dll` file with the one from this repo.

 This way the firmware is fully compatible with anything that works on an official cabinet (PopnForwarder (a bit silly but why not :D), DJMame, ezPSXe pad plugin...)

+## pop'n beMouse

+The controller will enumerate in a way that is directly compatible with the old Pop'n beMouse software (it also directly works with Pop'n Lively).

 ## Light modes